 However, if you are doing short-term renting, then read on.
-Oahu’s new short-term vacation rental regulation, Bill 89 was signed into law on 6/25/2019.
+Oahu’s new short-term vacation rental regulation, Bill 89 became law as Ordinance 19-18 on 6/25/2019.

-1) ‘Short-term Rentals (B&Bs & TVUs) outside of the ‘resort district’ are prohibited unless the property has a ‘Non-Conforming Use Certificate’ (NUC).
+1) ‘Short-term Rentals (B&Bs & TVUs) outside of the ‘resort/resort mixed use district’ are prohibited unless the property has a ‘Non-Conforming Use Certificate’ (NUC).

 - ‘Short-term Rentals’ are residential dwellings, homes or condos, that are advertised or rented with rental terms shorter than 30-consecutive days per tenant.